cowboyai/cim-start/doc/Communications.md

 magic indeed.

 This does eliminates a mountain of frustration if you are coming from a development past.
+Seriously, NixOS, git, nats, and benthos are that robust.

 Think of it like this...